 Infections with STIs (sexually transmitted infections) can spread up through vagina and uterus to involve the fallopian tubes and ovaries.
 Sometimes they can cause abscesses to form which can be extremely painful, especially if they burst!

+Endometriosis is another big player when it comes to painful sex.
 Endometriosis is a medical condition where the normal menstrual lining of the uterus starts to grow or implant itself on other organs in the pelvis.
 It can grow on the outside of the uterus, the ovaries, or even the bowel or bladder.

 This condition can lead to heavy or irregular periods which can be really painful.